sourcemeta/jsontoolkit/README.markdown

 This function adds a numeric JSON instance to another numeric JSON instance.

-This function is undefined is the input JSON instance or the additive JSON instance are not numbers.
+This function is undefined if the input JSON instance or the additive JSON instance are not numbers.
 For example, a numeric JSON instance 3.2 can be added to a numeric JSON instance 5 as follows::